 Following completion of the diagnostic exams, the Director of Graduate Studies will inform students of their performance, at the earliest possible convenience.
 If the student has failed to demonstrate competency, the student will be informed which area(s) require extra attention, and they will be allowed to study these specific areas over the summer months.
 In the fall semester immediately following admittance to the program, these students will retake the portion(s) of the diagnostic examination in which competence was not demonstrated.
 This re-testing should occur after the first two weeks of classes, but no later than the first four weeks of classes.
-If the student is able to demonstrate competency in the needed areas of study, then no further action will be taken.
-Those who fail to demonstrate competency in the needed areas of deficiency will be placed on academic probation, and shall be required to successfully complete remedial course work in the area of deficiency to achieve a satisfactory level of competency.
+If the student is able to demonstrate competency in the needed areas of deficiency will be placed on academic probation, and shall be required to successfully complete remedial course work in the area of deficiency to achieve a satisfactory level of competency.

-Remediation courses (MUS 501 Music History Review I: Antiquity - 1750; MUS 502 Music History Review II: 1750 - Present Times; and MUS 556 Music Theory Review)

-are assigned 1 credit hour, for which you will receive a grade that is factored into your overall grade point average, do NOT count towards your degree requirements.
+Remediation courses (MUS 501 Musicology 1; MUS 502 Musicology 2; and MUS 556 Music Theory Review) are assigned 1 credit hour, for which you will receive a grade that is factored into your overall grade point average, do NOT count towards your degree requirements.